AccumulateNetwork/accumulate/docs/protocol/Encoding.md

 + `bool` is a boolean
   - Encoded as 0 or 1, as an unsigned integer.
 + `time` is a date and time
-  - Encoded as a Unix timestamp in UTC as an signed varint.
+  - Encoded as a Unix timestamp in UTC as a signed varint.
 + `bytes` is an array of bytes
   - Length is encoded as an unsigned varint;
   - Followed by the bytes, without modification.